ganesh-vallabhareddy/Weather-fetcher-Application/README.md

 ### Example 2: Current Weather Conditions of London
 ![image](https://user-images.githubusercontent.com/110174850/203134861-0589ff5a-cb2a-481b-83d8-a00cbaa3b733.png)

-### Example 3: This message gets displayed if you entered wrong city name
+### Example 3: This message gets displayed if you enter any wrong city name
 ![kerela_ex](https://user-images.githubusercontent.com/110174850/203135236-08cd0cd7-d4b6-443d-8aeb-9c767091ab1a.jpg)

 ## Therefore, In this way you can display the Current weather conditions of any city in the entire world.. by making requests using python from the weather API!!!